aMG-tk/dmg-reads/README.md

 dReads -m RISE505_MA873_L1.tp-mdmg.local.weight-1.csv.gz -b RISE505_MA873_L1.dedup.filtered.sorted.bam -f '{ "Bayesian_D_max": 0.1, "Bayesian_significance": 2 }' --prefix RISE505_MA873_L1 --taxonomy-file gtdb-r202-organelles-viruses.tax.tsv --rank '{"genus": "Yersinia", "class":"Bacilli"}
 ```

 The filter is a JSON object where the keys are one of the metaDMG results headers.
 If `--taxonomy-file` and `--rank` are set, the reads will be extracted from the selected taxonomic group and rank.
 If `--only-damaged` is set, only the damaged reads will be extracted.
-If `--combine` is set, the damaged and non-damaged reads will be combined in one fastq file.
+If `--combine` is set, the damaged, non-damaged and multi-mapped reads will be combined in one fastq file.

 The previous command will produce the following files: